Fresh fruit all year round from your own backyard really can be enjoyed by those living in a temperate-climate.

 Obesity worldwide is increasingly a problem.
 It is not only those who are starving who are malnourished; many are to be found in well to do homes.
 Researchers following a very large group of Americans over a period of 24 years came up with the following results concerning weight loss[4].

 As we have said repeatedly everything depends on how the food is prepared.
-These would have been corn and peas either frozen or from a can and potatoes from cold storage.
+These would have been corn and peas either frozen or from a can; and potatoes from cold storage.

 There is strong research that whole grains, legumes and new potatoes are not fattening.
 Freshly-picked corn on the cob and that from a can are two very different beasts.
 Still it is a reminder that after any starchy meal we should take a short walk.
+The glucose is turned to glycogen instead.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.